-- defining good standards of pensions administration relevant to all providers, whether in-house, third party or bundled insurers; - II. publishing guidance to support those standards; and - III. being an independent accreditation body, assessing the achievement of good standards for scheme members and sponsors (regardless of provider).
+- defining good standards of pensions administration relevant to all providers, whether in-house, third party or bundled insurers - II. publishing Guidance to support those standards - III. being an independent accreditation body, assessing the achievement of good standards for scheme members and sponsors (regardless of provider).

-The set of best practice Standards, published on PASA's website http://www.pasa-uk.com, includes adoption of this Code of Conduct and the evidence of compliance with this Code is one of the requirements for attaining PASA Accreditation.
+The set of best practice Standards, includes adoption of this Code of Conduct and the evidence of compliance with this Code as one of the requirements for attaining PASA Accreditation.